rafaelbenetti/javascript/README.md

-# javascript
+# Javascript
 Project to learn advanced javascript.

-# CONCEPTUAL ASIDE
+# Conceptual Aside
 Syntax Parsers: A program that reads your code and determines what it does and if it's grammar is valid.
 * Your code isn't magic.
 Someone else wrote a program to translate it for the computer.

-# Lexical Environments:
+# Lexical Environments
 Where something sits physically in the code you write.
 * 'Lexical' means 'having to do with words or grammar'.
 A lexical environment exists in programming languages in which WHERE you write something is important.\

-# Execution Contexts:
+# Execution Contexts
 A wrapper to help manage the code that is running.
 * There are logs of lexical environments.
 Which on is currently running is managed via execution contexts.
 It can contain things beyond what you've written in your code.